-Accounts receivable are recognized initially at fair value and subsequently measured at amortized cost using the effective interest method, less a provision for expected credit loss ("ECL").
+Accounts receivables are recognized initially at fair value and subsequently measured at amortized cost using the effective interest method, less a provision for expected credit loss("ECL").
 Provisions for expected credit losses are established using an ECL model.
 The provisions are based on a forward-looking ECL, which includes possible default events on the accounts receivable over the entire holding period of the accounts receivable, considering the occurrence of a significant increase in credit risk.
-Significant financial difficulties of a customer, such as the probability of bankruptcy, financial reorganization, default or delinquency in payments are considered indicators that recovery of the accounts receivable is doubtful.
+Significant financial difficulties of a customer, such as the probability of bankruptcy, financial reorganization, default or delinquency in payments are considered indicators that recovery of the account's receivable is doubtful.
 These provisions represent the difference between the accounts receivable's carrying amount in the consolidated statements of financial position and the estimated net collectible amount.

 Charges for ECLs are recorded as bad debt expense (recovery) in the consolidated statements of loss and comprehensive loss.
-As at December 31, 2022, management has determined that ECL was \$98,449 (2021 - \$nil).
+As at December 31, 2023, management has determined that ECL was \$68,356 (2022 - \$98,449).